 To control communications during the briefing process, you need an efficient way of working collaboratively and providing feedback to your chosen agency.
 To do this effectively and efficiently many brands use a content management and distribution platform to collaborate with internal and external stakeholders – this becomes a vital tool when rolling out and controlling global campaigns across multiple territories.

-Elateral is a market-leader in content management and distribution solutions for brands.
+Brandgility is a market-leader in content management and distribution solutions for brands.
 If you’d like to see for yourself how our software can enhance your agency briefing process, get in touch.